If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 |Bundesland: Nordrhein-Westfalen||North Rhine-Westphalia|

-Castrop-Rauxel is situated at an altitude of 98 m in the Emscherland region in the norhern part of the densely populated Ruhr area.
+Castrop-Rauxel is situated at an elevation of 98 m in the Emscherland region in the norhern part of the densely populated Ruhr area.
 The city is part of the Recklinghausen distrint.
 The municipality has a population of about 75,000 (2011).
 Neighbouring cities are Dortmund to the east, Bochum (south), Herne (west), and to the north, Recklinghausen, Datteln and Waltrop.

 First mentioned in 834 as Villa Castorpe, the city of Castrop was founded in 1902 by merging the municipalities Castrop, Obercastrop and Behringhausen.
 On April 1, 1926 Castrop-Rauxel was formed when Castrop merged with 10 other municipalities.
 In 1975, the village of Henrichenburg was annexed and Castrop-Rauxel became part of the Recklinghausen district.
 In 1984 the last of 7 coal mines at Castrop-Rauxel ("Erin") closed.